 Another time, maybe not long after, Kim and I were sitting in the bedroom again talking, when she noticed someone outside the open window.
 I guess I was facing away from the window, because I don’t remember seeing anything.
 The guy outside the window placed a certain part of his anatomy right on our open windowsill.
 Kim ran outside to tell Dad that a man had put his “thingie” inside our window.
 Dad cursed, grabbed the first weapon he could find – a hammer – and ran outside at full speed, but the pervert was long gone.
 I’m willing to bet it was that same drifter Lumberjack, since we never saw him again.

 Another character from the Mountain View Motel was an old French-Canadian guy named Lucien.
 I think we was like the resident handyman or something.
-He was well into his retirement years, bald, with skin that was a bit like old leather.
+He was a good-natured little man, well into his retirement years, bald, and with skin that was a bit like old leather.
 He wore horn-rimmed glasses, and in particular, I remember the fact that he had no teeth at all and probably the worst breath of any living creature I had ever encountered up to that point.
-Having said all that, he wasn’t a bad old guy, tending to laugh or sing fairly spontaneously.
+Having said all that, he wasn’t a bad old guy, and although his stinky loud, toothless mouth scared me, he was always sweet and fubby with me and Kim, tending to laugh or sing fairly spontaneously.
 My Mum and Dad seemed to enjoy his company.

 One night, Lucien was over drinking a bit with my parents.
 Mum and Dad had made a huge pot of beef stew, which was simmering away on the front burner of our gas stove.
 In fact, it had started to smell pretty good as it cooked over the course of the late afternoon and into the dinner hour.
 Perhaps Lucien took a little taste and proclaimed it bland, but something prompted Kim and I to start “seasoning” the stew ourselves.
 We progressively added more and more of anything we could find: salt, pepper, and then tons of mustard powder.
 I’m sure we practically ruined that stew.